nus-cs2113-AY2324S2/ip/docs/README.md

 ### Adding a event task : `event`

-Adds a event task into the task list
+Adds an event task into the task list

 Format : `event TASK /from START_DATE /to END_DATE`